SDSMT-MoonRockers/c2_setup/README.md

 sudo apt-get install git <br />
 git clone https://github.com/SDSMT-MoonRockers/c2_setup.git <br />

-Now run the script files.
+Now run the script files by explicity calling bash "file.sh" without the quotes or just by typing ./file.sh

 The script files should be ran in the following order: <br />
 1. update.sh (see note below) <br />